fire55empire/MyTracker/README.md

 **Notifications not working**
 - Check notification permissions in app settings
-- Disable battery optimization for the app
 - On Android 13+, ensure POST_NOTIFICATIONS permission is granted
+- On Android 12+, ensure "Alarms & reminders" permission is enabled
+- Disable battery optimization for the app if needed

 **App crashes on startup**
 - Check logcat for Room database errors
 - Clear app data and reinstall

-**WorkManager not scheduling**
+**Alarms not scheduling**
-- Check battery optimization settings
+- Check "Alarms & reminders" permission in app settings
 - Verify SCHEDULE_EXACT_ALARM permission (Android 12+)
+- Ensure app is not restricted in battery optimization

 ## Future Enhancements (Not Implemented)